McUsr/FB/Docs/technical/systemsoverview.md

 Systems overview implementation level
 --------------------------------------

+We can categorize the routines and services into system and user interaction routines.
+We start with the user routines, and works backwards into the the system realm, ending with the services.
+Finalizing it all with the install script.
 The motivation behind this, is to be able to reuse as much code as possible in order to have to correct spelling mistakes everywhere.

 There are two paths of routines here, user triggered and service triggered.